pevers/parkiet/TRAINING.md

   ...
 ```

+EDIT: We are now using t5-16 instances instead of t4-32.
+This makes it possible to just use Data Parallelism.
+Our mesh is now only sharded on the "data" axis and we have commented out all `kernel_init` and `scale_init` parameters in the model.

 ### Monitoring

 I've used Weights & Biases to monitor the training process.
 You can get a free account [here](https://wandb.ai/) and get a free "Pro" trial for a month.
 It works well to monitor training progress and it has automatic support for monitoring TPU device metrics.